-Our MSc Criminology (Cybercrime and Cybersecurity) offers you a unique opportunity to develop specialised skills in both cybercrime and cybersecurity.
-Our MSc is currently the only one in the UK providing a combined approach to cybercrime and cybersecurity.
+Our Criminology (Cybercrime and Cybersecurity) MSc offers you a unique opportunity to develop specialised skills in both cybercrime and cybersecurity.
+Our masters is currently the only one in the UK providing a combined approach to cybercrime and cybersecurity.

 This pioneering course will advance your understanding of the main theoretical approaches to cybercrime.
 It will also introduce you to some of the technical skills required to address challenges in the cybersecurity sector.

 Our Criminology (Cybercrime and Cybersecurity) MSc meets the British Criminology Society benchmarks for postgraduate taught courses.